Fed officials see June rate hike as unlikely - minutes

 WASHINGTON (Reuters) - Federal Reserve officials believed it would be premature to hike interest rates in June even though most felt the U.S. economy was set to rebound from a dismal start to the year, according to minutes from their April policy meeting released on Wednesday.

-The central bank debated whether a slew of disappointing data, including weak consumer spending, signaled a temporary slump or evidence of a longer-lasting slowdown, with most participants agreeing economic growth would climb to a healthier pace and the labor market would strengthen.
+The central bank debated whether a slew of disappointing data, including weak consumer spending, signalled a temporary slump or evidence of a longer-lasting slowdown, with most participants agreeing economic growth would climb to a healthier pace and the labour market would strengthen.

-The U.S. economy grew an anemic 0.2 percent in the first quarter, according to the most recent government data.
+The U.S. economy grew an anaemic 0.1 percent in the first quarter, according to the most recent government data.

 The minutes from the April 28-29 policy-setting committee meeting also highlighted the quandary the Fed faces in trying to avoid the market volatility tied to a rate hike while sticking to its meeting-by-meeting guidance on when that move will come.